nicomeyer96/qrl-benchmark/README.md

 > Therefore, we provide the pre-computed results: ADD LINK.<br/>
 > Just place these in the `results` folder and run `unzip data.zip` to extract the files.

-We provide a single bash script that can be used to re-produce the full data set undlerlying the results in the paper:
+We provide a single bash script that can be used to re-produce the full data set underlying the results in the paper:
 ```angular2html
 ./train.sh
 ```